fioprotocol/fio-devhub/pages/registration.md

 ## Register FIO Address

 Most FIO Protocol functionality requires a user to have a FIO Address.
-A FIO Address is an NFT owned by owner FIO Public Key and consists of a username and a domain delimited by an @
+A FIO Address is an NFT owned by owner FIO Public Key and consists of a username and a domain delimited by an @:

-username@domain
+`username@domain`

 The easiest way to facilitate a FIO Address registration is to redirect the users to a Foundation for Interwallet Operability website which enables registration and payment with common crypto currencies, such as Bitcoin.
-FIO Public Key needs to be passed to the website, so that the FIO Address can be properly assigned to the owner.
+A FIO Public Key needs to be passed to the website, so that the FIO Address can be properly assigned to the owner.
 To learn more see FIO registration site.

 ### FIO Private/Public Key